 Ideally, different HSMs (or at least different logically isolated slots of a single HSM) should be used for different environments (e.g., development, production, etc.).
 Keys that currently exist in software should be imported into the HSM.
-After they have been safely imported and backed up, they should be securely wiped from the software.
+After the software keys have been safely imported and backed up, they should be securely wiped from the software.
 The imported software keys should not have their certificates renewed once they expire.
 Instead, a new key that is generated inside the HSM should be used, if possible.

 2. Centralize the HSM

-Centrally manage the HSM and its keys, instead of distributing the keys out to end users.
+Centrally manage the HSM and its code signing keys, instead of distributing the keys out to end users.
 This allows you to grant and revoke access as needed, which would otherwise be very difficult to do with a non-centrally managed approach.